Page 2

 There are thousands of molecular activities going on inside plant cells, and each nutrient plays an important part in many of them.
 Surprisingly, plants need only 16-20 elements, so skip the products that advertise they contain half the periodic table.

 Avoid fertilizing plants if the soil is very dry.
 Water, and then fertilize a day or two later.
 Some nutrients in a fertilizer solution can be absorbed when sprayed on the foliage.
+Wait a few weeks after potting up to begin fertilizing peppers, and fertilize less often in winter.

 Timed Release Fertilizer